kzamin/final_project_am_490/README.md

 I originally attempted solving this with Multinomial Naive Bayes classifier and a Bag of Words vectorization scheme.
 Then, I proceeded to try out other classifiers used for these types of problems alongside the Tf-Idf vectorization scheme in order to see if I could match or even beat my original performance.

 I split up the original datasets by designating 20% of the data as test data and the rest as training data.
 I also made sure to shuffle the traininig data for every run.

+For the million news articles dataset, the articles were not included in the dataset so I merged the headline + a short description of the article as the input data to see how the classifers fared on limited data.

 # Experiments/evaluation - how are you evaluating your results
 I calculated the accuracy percentage by using sklearn metrics and comparing the classifer prediction to the original labels.